-They make for a popular pet as who can resist how cute these little critters are!
+They are a popular pet as who can resist how cute these little critters are!
 But do you know all there is to know about your guinea pig?

-Below are a few fun and interesting facts about guinea pigs you may not already know:
+Below are some fun and interesting facts about guinea pigs you may not already know:

 Did you know?

 The other name for a guinea pig is â€˜cavyâ€™ which is the short version of their official name Cavia Porcellus.

 Guinea pigs are not related to pigs and they do not come from Guinea.